markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/appcontrol.md

 It moves you from a trust model where all code runs unless your AV solution confidently predicts it's bad, to one where apps run only if your policy says so.
 Government and security organizations, like the Australian Signals Directorate, frequently cite application control as one of the most effective ways to address the threat of executable file-based malware (.exe, .dll, etc.).

 > [!NOTE]
-> Although application control can significantly harden your computers against malicious code, it is not a replacement for antivirus.
+> Although application control can significantly harden your computers against malicious code, it's not a replacement for antivirus.
 You should continue to maintain your active antivirus solution alongside App Control for a well-rounded enterprise security portfolio.

 Windows 10 and Windows 11 include two application control technologies that your organization can use depending on your specific scenarios and requirements: